eu-digital-identity-wallet/eudi-srv-pid-issuer/README.md

 Default value: `openid-credential-offer://`

 Variable: `ISSUER_SIGNING_KEY`
-Description: Whether to generate a new, or use an existing key-pair for signing.
+Description: Whether to generate a new, or use an existing key-pair for signing verifiable credentials.
 Possible values: `GenerateRandom`, `LoadFromKeystore`
 Default value: `GenerateRandom`

 Variable: `ISSUER_SIGNING_KEY_KEYSTORE`
-Description: Location of the keystore from which to load the key-pair for signing.
+Description: Location of the keystore from which to load the key-pair for signing verifiable credentials.
 Uses Spring Resource URL syntax.
 Default value: N/A

 Variable: `ISSUER_SIGNING_KEY_KEYSTORE_TYPE`
-Description: Type of the keystore from which to load the key-pair for signing.
+Description: Type of the keystore from which to load the key-pair for signing verifiable credentials.
 Default value: N/A

 Variable: `ISSUER_SIGNING_KEY_KEYSTORE_PASSWORD`
-Description: Password of the keystore from which to load the key-pair for signing.
+Description: Password of the keystore from which to load the key-pair for signing verifiable credentials.
 Default value: N/A

 Variable: `ISSUER_SIGNING_KEY_ALIAS`
-Description: Alias of the key-pair for signing.
+Description: Alias of the key-pair for signing verifiable credentials.
 Default value: N/A

 Variable: `ISSUER_SIGNING_KEY_PASSWORD`
+Description: Password of the key-pair for signing verifiable credentials.
+Default value: N/A

+Variable: `ISSUER_METADATA_SIGNING_KEY`
+Description: Whether to generate a new, or use an existing key-pair for signing metadata.
+Possible values: `GenerateRandom`, `LoadFromKeystore`
+Default value: `GenerateRandom`

+Variable: `ISSUER_METADATA_SIGNING_KEY_KEYSTORE`
+Description: Location of the keystore from which to load the key-pair for signing metadata.
+Uses Spring Resource URL syntax.
+Default value: N/A

+Variable: `ISSUER_METADATA_SIGNING_KEY_KEYSTORE_TYPE`
+Description: Type of the keystore from which to load the key-pair for signing metadata.
+Default value: N/A

+Variable: `ISSUER_METADATA_SIGNING_KEY_KEYSTORE_PASSWORD`
+Description: Password of the keystore from which to load the key-pair for signing metadata.
+Default value: N/A

+Variable: `ISSUER_METADATA_SIGNING_KEY_ALIAS`
+Description: Alias of the key-pair for signing metadata.
+Default value: N/A

+Variable: `ISSUER_METADATA_SIGNING_KEY_PASSWORD`
-Description: Password of the key-pair for signing.
+Description: Password of the key-pair for signing metadata.
 Default value: N/A

 Variable: `ISSUER_KEYCLOAK_SERVER_URL`